quartzjer/pennybank/spec.md

 Anyone can create a pair of Penny Banks with one or more well-known public "Penny Bankers", one for credits and one for debits.
 These `PBs` can then be used as a method to perform small microtransactions with any third party without requiring a `PB` for each third party, minimizing the risk and amount of bitcoin locked in any `PB`.
 The "Banker" will manage the pair of private PBs and also be available to any third party to clear microtransactions with them or their banker.

-When initiating an exchange with a third party, the sender must share the identity of the Banker along with the current debit `PB` set of hashes to act as the "account" so that the third party can validate that it is valid and currently funded.
+When initiating an exchange with a third party, the sender must share the identity of the Banker along with the current debit `pence` to act as the "account" so that the third party can validate that it is valid and currently funded.

 The recipient must also create/have a `PB` with either the same Banker or with a Banker that will clear values with the sender's.
-Each secret bitstring received as a microtransaction can then be validated immediately and locally as part of the `PB` and of the right difficulty, and should then be exchanged with their Banker into their private credit `PB`.
-Exchanging these offline is possible but increases the risk of any individual penny becoming invalid since the time delay between receiving and clearing is a window for the sender to double-spend them.
+Each `penny` can then be validated immediately and locally and should then be exchanged with their Banker into their private credit `PB`.
+Exchanging these offline is possible but increases the risk of any individual `penny` becoming invalid since the time delay between receiving and clearing is a window for the sender to double-spend them.

 Using multiple Bankers who independently clear with each other helps minimize the visibility of the actual parties performing the microtransactions.

-A penny can be represented as a globally unique 28-byte value when prepended with the `pence` ID (ripmemd160 digest).
+A `penny` can be represented as a globally unique 28-byte value when prepended with the `pence` ID (ripmemd160 digest).